jurajmajer/email-microservice/README.md

 ```

 # Spam Troubleshooting
 This project (email-microservice) has no effect on whether sent email ends up in the spam folder or not.
-You need to troubleshoot your SMTP server settings.
-Here are some tips what you can do to avoid spam folder:
+You need to troubleshoot your SMTP server settings to avoid spam folder.
+Here are some tips what you can do:
 * Test your emails on [mail-tester.com](https://www.mail-tester.com/)
 * Check if Sender Policy Framework (SPF) email authentication is enabled for your domain
 * Check if DomainKeys Identified Mail (DKIM) email authentication is enabled for your domain